 Now, at last.
 It’s arrived.
 I can see it on the post office shelf.

-When I told my long-suffering but always supportive publisher that I was planning to write a third Felix book, she was pleased.
+When I told my long-suffering but always supportive publisher that I was planning to write a new Felix book, she was pleased.
 When I told her I was going to leap ahead seventy years and have the story start on Felix’s eightieth birthday, her expression didn’t change and she didn’t say anything, but her eyes narrowed very slightly.

 I had an idea what she was thinking.
 Something like, oh no, he’s finally lost it.
 He thinks he can replace a ten year old character with an eighty year old one and readers won’t get upset and throw books at him in libraries.

 But because Laura Harris is a magnificent publisher and a very fine person, I was hoping she was also thinking, doesn’t matter, we’ll support him in this time of craziness because that’s what we do, support our authors, even when their crazy ideas result in concussion.

 I needn’t have worried.
 When I explained that Now would be the third and final book about Felix (as at that stage I thought it would be), and that since finishing Then I’d been haunted by curiosity about how the terrible and sometimes wonderful events of Felix’s childhood would affect the rest of his life, and that I wanted Felix to have an experience late in his life that would give him the chance to lay some of the ghosts and demons and sadness of his childhood to rest, Laura nodded understandingly.

 She said it was an unusual but interesting way to finish Felix’s story and she looked forward to reading it.
 I could see she was happy that there would be a third Felix book and I knew why.
 Three books makes a trilogy, and there have been many fine and famous trilogies throughout literary history.
 And she was probably hoping mine would be among them.